meilisearch/documentation/learn/advanced/asynchronous_operations.md

 The above code sample will return all tasks `enqueued` **after** 11:49:53:00 on 11 Oct 2020.

 ::: note
-Date filters are equivalent to `<` or `>` operations and do not include the specified value in the valid time interval.
+Date filters are equivalent to `<` or `>` operations and do not include the specified value.
 It is not possible to perform `≤` or `≥` operations with a task date filter.
 :::

 ### Combine filters